 Assumptions

 Drug manufacturers can submit comments regarding their certifications to CMS.
 Manufacturers may submit these comments for either the current or prior reporting periods.

-Follow these steps to submit certification assumptions to CMS:

-From the Medicare Part B Average Sales Price homepage, click the Assumptions tab.

-The Assumptions page opens, and defaults to the current quarter and year.
-Refer to Figure 100.
+Each quarter, manufacturers will submit these comments for the current reporting period, or they may submit assumptions for any previous quarters they are restating and resubmitting.
+Submitters can enter assumptions, but certifiers must complete the assumptions form before certification.